xockcin/siena/NOTES.md

 So what do I need?
 Not much!
 Really just three screens: splash, item list and item view.
 The splash will just be a graphic; the item list and item view screens will be scrollviews.

 Update: I have the basic layout.
 My struggle is to get the images to show up in the items.
 For some reason it's not working.
 I will stop for now and keep working on it later.

+I fixed it!
+The trick was to put the require function directly in the JSON object.

+This was a great start!
+I can do more tomorrow or next week.

+# 4/23/21

+Now I will spend some time just making it look nicer.
+That is what matters most.
+This app is not going to do very much.
+The point is just for it to look nice.